jjonczyk/LiquidGrailSeeker/README.md

 ### Credits
 My program builds the daily feed based on the Untappd data.
-However, I only use it as a research tool and don't ccreate my own database.
+However, I only use it as a research tool and do not create my own database.

 ![Optional Text](../main/assets/pbu_80_grey.png)